 Love the look of a monochrome color palette?
 A snowy theme is perfect for you.
 Create your own winter wonderland with our ideas for a snow-themed winter wedding.

 Satin: Satin is a classic, elegant choice for any winter wedding.
 Plus, its subtle shimmer is reminiscent of freshly fallen snow or crystal clear ice.
 Drape your seating in satin, accent your wedding dress with a satin shawl, or dress your bridal party in seasonal satin colors.
-You could also use a satin finish paper to create your stationery suite, or embellish your invites with a black satin ribbon like Perfect Proposals.
-The pearl embellishment adds the perfect snowy touch.
+You could also use a satin finish paper to create your stationery suite, or embellish your invites with a satin ribbon like @carlycreativeco:

 Velvet: Similar to satin, velvet is soft and shimmery like fresh snowfall, but it’s a little more glamourous and tactile.
 Create an eye-catching backdrop with swathes of velvet, accent your floral arrangements with velvet-covered vases, or even incorporate velvet into your wedding wardrobe.
-Silver embossed Riccio card stock also perfectly mimics the look of velvet, and is ideal for a snow-themed color palette.
+Silver card stock is ideal for a snow-themed color palette.
 A bright red velvet cape provides beautiful contrast set against a clean white backdrop of snow:

 Sequins: Sequins sometimes get a bad rap, but when used properly (like for a snow-themed winter wedding!), they add some much needed sparkle to an often monochromatic colour palette.
 Try edging your table runners with sequins, and of course, sequin-embellished wedding dresses always fit the bill.
 For a more subtle sheen, try using clear plastic sequins.